rnett/symbol-export/README.md

 }
 ```

-Then the importer project can import a `Symbols` object containing the exported symbols (the package defaults to the project's group ID).
+Then the importer project can import a `Symbols` object containing the exported symbols for any declarations in `exporter` marked with `@ExportSymbol`.

 ## Documentation